swissfink/liri-node-app/README.md

    * This will search the "Bands in Town Artist Events" API for an artist and render the following information about each event to the terminal:

-     * Name of the venue
+     * Name of the venue.

-     * Venue location
+     * Venue location.

      * Date of the Event (using Moment.js to format the date).